What is Chemoembolization?

 - Deprives the tumor of oxygen and nutrients once the blood supply is blocked.

-- Because the chemotherapy is injected directly at the tumor, the dose is 20 to 200 times that which can be given through a vein (IV).
+- Because the chemotherapy is injected directly at the tumor, the dose is higher than what can be given safely through a vein (IV).

 - Because the artery is blocked, no blood washes through the tumor.
 As a result, the chemotherapy stays in the tumor for a much longer time – as long as a month.